ChrysGrosso/Text-Mining-for-Disneyland-Paris/README.md

 # Text-Mining-for-Disneyland-Paris
- Web Scrapping- NLP analysis - Streamlit app -On the behalf of Disneyland's Customer Experience Integration Team Attached, the python files created fort the Streamlit app.
+ Web Scrapping- NLP analysis - Streamlit app -On the behalf of Disneyland's Customer Experience Integration Team.

+Attached, the python files created fort the Streamlit app.

-# Pages : pages of the app
+**Pages : pages of the app**

-# Functions : functions to be embbeded
+**Functions : functions to be embbeded**

 How does it work ?